 Day 1 - Folkestone - Cologne

-Titan’s VIP door-to-door travel service collects you from home for your journey to tThe Grand Hotel, Folkestone, where you will be greeted by Titan staff and meet your fellow travellers.
-Enjoy tea and coffee before boarding your coaches for the journey by Eurotunnel, or ferry from Dover, to Calais and onward transfer to Cologne.
-Embark A-ROSA VIVA (4T) in time for dinner.
-We start sailing early this evening.
+Titan’s VIP Home Departure Service® collects you from home for your journey to the Grand Hotel, Folkestone, where you will be greeted by Titan staff and meet your fellow travellers.
+Enjoy tea and coffee before boarding your coaches for the journey by Eurotunnel or ferry to Calais and onward to Cologne.
+Upon arrival, embark MS Serenade 1 (4T) where a buffet will be available before a welcome cocktail and Captain’s gala dinner this evening.

 Day 4 - Strasbourg